 This is not a tutorial on how to work the stitches.
 If you need tuition in this I have provided free, 12 Surface Stitches for Beginners.
 Follow the link for a direct PDF download.
 You need Acrobat reader to read it.

 There are also the free modules in my stitchers worksheets which cover the basic stitches as well.
 Go get them!
-They are free and none of my stuff asks you to subscribe to anything or join this or that they are a simple give away.
-For more stitches can also visit my stitch dictionary.
+They are free and none of my stuff asks you to subscribe to anything, or join this or that.
+They are a simple give away.

 Most seam embellishments used in crazy quilting consist of basic stitches combined and built row upon row on top of each other.
 These are the basic stitches of crazy quilting I recommend all new hands learn.
 The basic list is: buttonhole stitch, Chain stitch and Detached chain stitch, Cretan, Herringbone, Chevron, Stem stitch, Feather stitch , Fly stitch, French knot and Couching.
 Other people may add a few stitches but if you have these you will go long way on a crazy quilt before anyone notices you are just using the basics.